-What Is Hip Flexor Tendonitis?
+What is Hip Flexor Tendonitis?

-Hip flexor tendonitis is defined by the irritation of the hip flexor muscles, an amalgam of different tissue surrounding your hips.
+Hip flexor tendonitis is defined by the irritation of the hip flexor muscles, an amalgam of different tissues surrounding your hips.
 Under normal circumstances, the hip flexors help smooth out different types of motion, such as raising your knees toward your trunk while bending your hip and stabilizing the body while lifting the trunk from a supine position.

 The hip — the body’s largest ball-and-socket joint — keeps the body stable while ensuring the movement of the upper leg.
 However, the consistent load transfer between the upper and lower bodies, particularly when practicing sports, puts substantial pressure on the hip flexor tendons.
 This constant pressure, especially in the case of athletes, will irritate the hip flexor muscles, leading to pain and discomfort.

 The degree of hip pain experienced by a patient with hip tendonitis varies.
 While some patients can still perform basic acts such as walking, running, and stair climbing, for others, even sitting up is cumbersome.